-In the spring of 2002, a free Microsoft Excel1 spreadsheet template was introduced by K-State Research and Extension for making economic comparisons of CP and SDI.
+In the spring of 2002, a free Microsoft Excel spreadsheet template was introduced by K-State Research and Extension for making economic comparisons of center pivot sprinkler irrigation systems (CP) and subsurface drip irrigation (SDI) for corn production.
 Since that time, the spreadsheet has been periodically updated to reflect changes in input data, particularly system and corn production costs.
 The spreadsheet also provides sensitivity analyses for key factors.

 This paper will discuss how to use the spreadsheet and the key factors that most strongly affect the comparisons.
 The template has five worksheets (tabs), the Main, CF, Field size & SDI life, SDI cost & life, Yield & price tabs.
 Most of the calculations and the results are shown on the Main tab (Fig. 1).